 Also, Rossmann - the largest drugstore chain in Poland - has a new feature in its mobile app now available.
 Rossmann Go works identically to the Empik Pay & Go module.
 All you need to do is scan selected products using the application, and then complete the order at one of the special payment points located in-store.

 The next example from another category is Sunmi.
 It is a company focused on providing intelligent equipment - among others, mobile or desktop terminals that can be used in retail or the courier and delivery industry - that aims to make payments faster.
 It is worth mentioning that Sunmi meets the needs of the so-called new retail by creating an ecosystem of connected mobile services and devices as well as providing a seamless experience.

 What’s more, the implemented FinTech solutions can give corporations the opportunity to grant loans to, for example, their franchisees or employees, which can be more cost-effective, faster, and easier.
-Let’s assume that one customer is struggling with buying one item and cannot afford a new product, then corporations are able to bundle it into a loan and thereby make it less likely for them to lose a customer.
-Therefore, there are many advantages then of fintech solutions and possibilities that depend of course on the type of business and users’ needs but currently, there are appropriate ways to design this kind of solutions at each stage of the customer journey.
+There are many advantages then of fintech solutions and possibilities that depend of course on the type of business and users’ needs but currently, there are appropriate ways to design this kind of solutions at each stage of the customer journey.